 These two are decorating a garage door in the alleyway.

-To the right there is this piece is called “Chasing Waterfalls” which was done by Emmanuel Jarus and Caratoes, international artists from Canada and Belgium respectively.
+To the right, there is this piece called “Chasing Waterfalls” which was done by Emmanuel Jarus and Caratoes, international artists from Canada and Belgium respectively.

 Then make your way to the left and you will see this mural by Deow.1